-- (1) In this section, the word "dispute" excludes a dispute about an unfair dismissal, which must be referred to the appropriate body for conciliation and arbitration or adjudication in terms of Chapter VIII of the Labour Relations Act. - (2) Any party to a dispute concerning this Chapter may refer the dispute in writing to the CCMA within six months after the act or omission that allegedly constitutes unfair discrimination. - (3) The CCMA may at any time permit a party that shows good cause to refer a dispute after the relevant time limit set out in subsection (2). - (4) The party that refers a dispute must satisfy the CCMA that- - (a) a copy of the referral has been served on every other party to the dispute; and - (b) the referring party has made a reasonable attempt to resolve the dispute. - (5) The CCMA must attempt to resolve the dispute through conciliation. - (6) If the dispute remains unresolved after conciliation- - (a) any party to the dispute may refer it to the Labour Court for adjudication; or - (b) all the parties to the dispute may consent to arbitration of the dispute. - (7) The relevant provisions of Parts C and D of Chapter VII of the Labour Relations Act, with the changes required by context, apply in respect of a dispute in terms of this Chapter.
+- (1) In this section, the word "dispute" excludes a dispute about an unfair dismissal, which must be referred to the appropriate body for conciliation and arbitration or adjudication in terms of Chapter VIII of the Labour Relations Act. - (2) Any party to a dispute concerning this Chapter may refer the dispute in writing to the CCMA within six months after the act or omission that allegedly constitutes unfair discrimination. - (3) The CCMA may at any time permit a party that shows good cause to refer a dispute after the relevant time limit set out in subsection (2). - (4) The party that refers a dispute must satisfy the CCMA that- - (a) a copy of the referral has been served on every other party to the dispute; and - (b) the referring party has made a reasonable attempt to resolve the dispute. - (5) The CCMA must attempt to resolve the dispute through conciliation. - (6) If the dispute remains unresolved after conciliation- - (a) any party to the dispute may refer it to the Labour Court for adjudication; - (aA) an employee may refer the dispute to the CCMA for arbitration if- - (i) the employee alleges unfair discrimination on the grounds of sexual harassment; or - (ii) in any other case, that employee earns less than the amount stated in the determination made by the Minister in terms of section 6(3) of the Basic Conditions of Employment Act; or